23795824/Basic-Drone-Simulation/README.md

 ## Running the Simulation

 1. From within the activated virtual environment, launch the main script.
-For example, if your entry point is drone_sim.py, run:
+Run:

         bash python3 drone_sim.py